Kozy: History

 A few years later, in the First Partitions of Poland (1772), the Duchy of Oświęcim and thus the almost deserted village of Kozy, was annexed by the Habsburg Austrian Empire, as part of the Austrian Partition.
 Until November 1918, the Duchy of Oświęcim remained part of the Kingdom of Galicia and Lodomeria crown-lands of Austria.
 During the 19th-century, Kozy revived once again as one of the most affluent villages of Oświęcim Land, famous for its skilled stonemasons, carpenters and loom weaving cloth makers.
 The 16th-century parish wooden church, was demolished in 1899, paving way for the new neo-Gothic style church.
 The 16th-century church ceiling murals, however, were preserved and transferred into the collections of the National Museum in Kraków.

 According to an Austrian census in 1900, the population of Kozy was 3,693, 403 buildings, and an area of 1,358 hectare (13.58 km2); 3,646 residents were Roman Catholic, 1 Greek-Catholic, 40 Israelite, and 12 residents of other religion.
 3,688 declared Polish- and 8 German-speaking, and 6 declared other language.
-In the Second Polish Republic (1918), the lands of Oświęcim and thus Kozy, were reincorporated into Poland's Kraków Voivodeship at the end of World War I. During World War II, it was a local centre for the Polish resistance Armia Krajowa (Home Army).
+In the Second Polish Republic (1918), the lands of Oświęcim and thus Kozy, were reincorporated into Poland's Kraków Voivodeship at the end of World War I. Following the 1939 Invasion of Poland, which started World War II, Kozy was occupied by Nazi Germany and annexed to the German Province of Upper Silesia.
+It was a local centre for the Polish resistance Home Army.
+The Red Army captured the village on 29 January 1945, ending the Nazi occupation.
 After the war, Kozy belonged to the administrative district (gmina) of Biała Wieś, and in 1954, it emerged as a separate administrative district Gmina Kozy.